xcore/sc_usb/app_example_usb_vcom/README.rst

    terminal*, hence, everything gets send around in a loop forever.
 Break this by using ``stty -echo < /dev/ttyACM0``

- - on Windows: It is allegedly supported.
+ - on Windows: Use the .inf file in this directory, and supply that as the driver file the first time you plug this device in.